peterhuene/azure-functions-rs/README.md

 _Note: the syntax above works on macOS and Linux; on Windows, set the `AzureWebJobsScriptRoot` environment variable before running `dotnet run`._

-_Note: if using trigger bindings, you must set the `AzureWebJobsStorage` environment variable to a Azure Storage connection string._
+_Note: if using bindings that require storage (such as timer triggers), you must set the `AzureWebJobsStorage` environment variable to an Azure Storage connection string._

 ### Invoke the `greet` function